sdai-andrew/war-game/README.md

 from django.core.management.utils import get_random_secret_key
 print(get_random_secret_key())
 ```
-Copy the secret key and paste it into the *"Your secret here!"*, and ensure you have double quotations around the secret key.
+Copy the secret key and paste it into the *"Your secret here!"* in *config.ini*, and ensure you have double quotations around the secret key.
 You can now run the server locally.

 # Features